sebastianjnuwu/KellyWorld/README.md

 > © Kelly World | All rights reserved!

+# 🌍 mutiliguage

+Kelly world it was developed internally in Brazil, being native in Portuguese, over time learned the Spanish and English that is still in its functions....

+🇺🇸 --> 10% </br>
+🇧🇷 --> 100% </br>
+🇪🇦 --> 10%

 # 🪧 commands

    • 📷 `K.avatar` - shows your avatar and/or/without mention or id!